thither/environments-builder/debian/readme.md

 # Debian Enviroment Builder

 ####   A bash based script to Compile and Install debian environment
+* Manages the basic compile from source process: forlders structure, downloads, out-of-source configure and make (if possible), re-compile follow additional dependecies have been installed.

+* Main targets of the Build Enviroment: pypy2 and Hypertable

 ## Usages:
   * bash build-debian-env.sh